9paradox/apitester/README.md

 ## Usage

-Simple Nodejs example to get started.

-1. Initial step is to create a testcase using `apitester.createTestCase` or `apitester.createTestCaseFromJsonFile` function.
+1. Initial step is to create a testcase using one of the following way:
+    - `apitester.createTestCase` function to write testcase through code.
+    - `apitester.createTestCaseFromJsonFile` function to build testcase from json file.
+    - `apitester.getJsonTestCasesFromFolder` function to get all json testcases from a folder.
 2. The testcase can perform multiple steps/actions.
 3. Each step/action requires input data.
 Some of the steps can use output data from previous step as input.
 4. Finally we call `test()` function to start executing the testcase, which returns a `Promise`.
+    - In case of `apitester.getJsonTestCasesFromFolder`, we use `apitester.runTestCases(testcases)` to execute multiple testcases.

+Simple example to get started with `apitester.createTestCase`.

 ```javascript
 //simple_test.js